The Łódź-ZHAW Duo Colloquium on Translation and Meaning

 The ZHAW session of the Łódź-ZHAW Duo Colloquium has an applied orientation to this year's central theme Contextuality in Translation and Interpreting.
 For full details, see the calls for papers in English and German (links below).

 Participants who would like to give a paper should upload their abstracts in pdf format by using the Submit button.
-The full submission must contain:
+Please note that the deadline for the submission of abstracts has now passed.
+No further submissions can be accepted.

 - the title of the paper